LaurianeDP/beTooBeTest/README.md

 Missing requirements:

+CSS is basic.
+No PHPUnit tests written.
+All code related to activities is untested, fixtures need to be added to test that the frontend is working as expected.

-CSS is basic, all missing functionalities are marked as TODO in code.
+Missing functionalities are marked as TODO in code.